guochengqian/deep_learning_phd_wiki/readme.md

 ### How to use conda
 See the [doc](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) here for detailed information.
-Here is example how to install env and use them.
+Here is example how to install anaconda3 and pytorch env and use them.

 deepgcn_env_install.sh:
 ```